 You’re exempted from paying Lenders Mortgage Insurance if your deposit is within or above 20% of the value of your property.
 LMI will cost you around 2% of the total value of your loan.
 For a $300,000 loan, it will cost you $6,0000.
 You’ll save that amount if you aim for more than 20% down payment.

 You’ll be able to borrow less with a higher deposit.
 Such will lower your total loan amount, which is parallel to the amount you have to repay your bank or lender.
 Your borrowing power also increases in the process.
 Your borrowing power also increases in the process.
-If you are aiming for a higher loan amount and you were able to provide a deposit greater than 20% of the property value, the chances of getting that loan approved is also higher.
+If you are aiming for a higher loan amount and you were able to provide a deposit greater than 20% of the property value, the chances of getting that loan approved are also higher.

 Understanding how LVR affects your mortgage in the long run makes a lot of difference is you want to save thousands in your home loan repayments.